mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 "So how long have you known?"

 "I've known since I was really young, before I was a teenager.
 But all this time, I've suppressed my feelings and would try to live in self-denial.
 Even for the past few years, I thought that these feelings of romance were evil, even for heterosexual couples.
 If I were to do something romantic with a guy and it was considered a sin, how could a straight guy doing something romantic with a girl not be a sin?
-The emotions themselves appeared to be the same.
+The emotions themselves appear to be the same.
 But I've learned from dating guys that these emotions are good and completely natural.
 The advice that Gyuna has given me seems to be relatable for both straight and gay people."

 After some discussion, Gyuna said, "Remember that time when you and I were at the library for a really long time during the last week of the semester?
 I asked a lot of questions pertaining to exaltation and stuff like that to Christian to see what his thoughts were."

 "We're taught that God loves all His children,” Christian said.
-“If he were to create a certain race or sexual orientation or gender that was inferior to another, then God would cease to be God.
+“If He were to create a certain race or sexual orientation or gender that was inferior to another, then God would cease to be God.
 He has to have some sort of plan for those in your situation."

 "That's the thing that I don't really understand yet,” I said.
 “It seems like the plan of salvation that we taught it as missionaries is advantageous to straight people.
 Of course it's easy for straight people to say that it's for everyone because it's natural for them to find a romantic interest and love for someone of the opposite gender.
 But one of the biggest things I've learned on the mission is that keeping the commandments isn't just about merely doing them.
 It's definitely a starting point.
 But you have to feel it too.
 It has to be a desire from the core.
 I mean, a sealing is merely a ceremony.
 Anyone can mechanically go through the motions of a sealing as long as it's between a man and a woman, right?
 But marriage is so much deeper than a ceremony.
 That's what I've found out from dating guys.
 I've never been romantically interested in dating girls.
 I didn't even know what it meant to be 'romantically interested' until I started dating guys."